Physarum Powered Differentiable Linear Programming Layers and Applications: Introduction

-Our goal here is to incorporate an LP as a module within the network, and is related in principle to some other works (both in and outside of vision) that incorporate optimization routines of different forms within a deep model which we briefly review here.
+Our goal here is to incorporate an LP as a module within the network, and is related in principle to some other works that incorporate optimization routines of different forms within a deep model which we briefly review here.
 In \cite{belanger2016structured}, the authors proposed a novel structured prediction network by solving an energy minimization problem within the network whereas \cite{mensch2018differentiable} utilized differentiable dynamic programming for structured prediction and attention.
-To stabilize the training of Generative Adversarial Networks (GANs), \cite{metz1611unrolled} defined the generator objective with respect to an unrolled optimization of the discriminator.
+To stabilize the training of Generative Adversarial Networks (GANs), \cite{metz2016unrolled} defined the generator objective with respect to an unrolled optimization of the discriminator.
 Recently, it has been shown that incorporating concepts such as fairness \cite{sattigeri2018fairness} and verification \cite{liu2019algorithms} within deep networks also requires solving an optimization model internally.
-Closely related to our work is OptNet \cite{amos2017optnet}, which showed how to design a network architecture that integrates constrained Quadratic Programming (QP) as a differentiable layers but their implementation does not directly work for linear programs (quadratic term needs to be positive semidefinite).
-More recently, \cite{agrawal2019differentiable} introduces a package for differentiable constrained convex programming, which includes linear programs as a special case.
-The reader will see that compared to the above approach, our solution is arguably more direct and much simpler while maintaining efficiency.
+Closely related to our work is OptNet \cite{amos2017optnet}, which showed how to design a network architecture that integrates constrained Quadratic Programming (QP) as a differentiable layers.
+While the method is not directly designed to work for linear programs (quadratic term needs to be positive definite), in experiments, one may add a suitable quadratic term as a regularization.
+More recently, \cite{agrawal2019differentiable} introduces a package for differentiable constrained convex programming.
+Specifically, it utilizes a solver called SCS implemented in CVXPY package \cite{ocpb:16,scs}, which we denote as CVXPY-SCS in our paper.